Vicumpriya Perera: Life and career

 Vicumpriya Perera is originally from Wattala, Sri Lanka.
 He is a graduate of St. Anthony's College, Wattala and Ananda College, Maradana, Sri Lanka.
-He received a Bachelor of Science degree in Mathematics with first class honors from University of Colombo, Sri Lanka and continued his graduate studies at Indiana University - Purdue University at Indianapolis.
+He received a Bachelor of Science degree in mathematics with first class honors from University of Colombo, Sri Lanka and continued his graduate studies at Indiana University - Purdue University at Indianapolis.
 He obtained a doctorate degree from Purdue University in Pure Mathematics with research concentrating on operator algebras and functional analysis in 1993.

 Vicumpriya Perera lives in Ohio, US, where he has worked as a mathematics professor at Kent State University (Trumbull campus) since 1998.
 He works in operator algebra, which is an area of pure mathematics.

 Vicumpriya Perera is a past president of the Ohio Mathematical Association of Two year Colleges (OhioMATYC), the Ohio Affiliate organization of the American Mathematical Association of Two Year Colleges (AMATYC).
-His term of presidency was from 2021-2023.
-He also serves as the immediate past president of the Colombo University Faculty of Science Alumni Association - North America (CUFSAA), since the conclusion of his term as President of the Association (2021-2023).
+His term of presidency was from 2021 to 2023.
+He also serves as the immediate past president of the Colombo University Faculty of Science Alumni Association - North America (CUFSAA), since the conclusion of his term as president of the association (2021–2023).